 Often, future expats search online for guidelines on moving to Costa Rica.
-There are many reasons why we feel like moving to a new country, but Costa Rica is one especially interesting destination for many of us.
-Costa Rica is a unique and beautiful country and rich culture.
-But moving here does pose some challenges that you need to overcome if you want to succeed:
+There are many reasons why we feel like moving to a new country, but our country is one especially interesting destination for many.

-Establishing residency in Costa Rica can take quite a bit of time, not to mention money, so you will need to consider the ways you can do this.
-The usual path that avoids residency gives you a normal 90-day long tourist visa, so you can go back to your own country.
-Or you can leave the country for 72 hours before that period to reset the counter so to speak.
+Establishing residency in Costa Rica can take quite a bit of time, not to mention money.
+So you will need to consider how you can do this.
+The usual path that avoids residency gives you a normal 90-day-long tourist visa so that you can go back to your own country.
+Or you can leave the country by doing a simple border run to Nicaragua or Panama and resetting the counter.

-One way is to gain residency is to be married to a Costa Rican citizen, the other is the usual immigration methods.
-So you would do well to look into this into further detail before or during your stay there.
+One way to gain residency is to be married to a Costa Rican citizen or as a retiree if you can prove a retirement income.
+It’s also possible to buy a property for at least $150,000.
+So you would do well to look into this in further detail before or during your stay there.

-You would do well to visit the country for a prolonged period of time, getting to know the local culture, habits, people and so forth before you decide to commit to it.
+You would do well to visit the country for a prolonged period, getting to know the local culture, habits, people, and so forth before committing to it.
 This is a serious step that takes a good deal of effort and money.
 So you would do well to be properly prepared before you move on to something like that.
-You should avoid treating your visit as a tourist fun trip; instead, try to meet many locals and expats if possible. it’s the best way to get more information about life and business opportunities and other ways you can learn more about living in Costa Rica.
+You should avoid treating your visit as a tourist fun trip; instead, try to meet many locals and expats if possible.
+It’s the best way to get more information about life and business opportunities and other ways you can learn more about living in Costa Rica.

-Do keep in mind that even after gaining permanent residence, you will still need to travel back to your home country once in a while.
-Nostalgia and homesickness are powerful forces, so you will need to deal with them for a long time.
+Remember that even after gaining permanent residence, you must still travel back to your home country occasionally.
+Nostalgia and homesickness are powerful forces, so you must deal with them for a long time.
 Do whatever you can to keep yourself happy in the meantime.

-You would do well to find more information on the market, so you will be properly prepared before you move.
-Wait for some time before you move on to making such a purchase.
-During that time you can collect as much information as you can before moving to Costa Rica.
+You would do well to find as much information on the real estate market as you can.
+So you will be properly prepared before you move.
+Wait for some time before you purchase a home in the area you prefer most; you can rent first for a while.
+During that time, you can collect as much information as possible before moving to Costa Rica.
 You can do this through Costa Rica real estate offices or by contacting ones in your home country before moving to Costa Rica.